-Call of support: ACS reaches out to Bragg residents
+Call of Support: ACS reaches out to Bragg residents

+FORT BRAGG, N.C. - Face coverings.
+Pandemic.
+Social distancing.
+A few months ago these were all foreign ideas and terms to most people.
+Today, they are all too familiar in our everyday lives.
+As we adjusted the way we lived our lives, we also had to adjust how we communicate and interact with each other.
+Fort Bragg’s Army Community Service was no exception.
+They needed to find a way to continue to communicate and help their customers.

-Jackie Clayborn, an Exceptional Family Member Program specialist, reaches out to on-post Families to connect them with resources and let them know assistance is always available if and when needed.
+The decision was made for ACS staff to call on-post residents to reach out to our soldiers and Families, connect them with resources, and to let them know assistance is always available, if and when needed.

+Staff members making the calls were asked to come into the office to do so.
+Since the ACS offices were closed to the public, this allowed employees to maintain safety and social distancing.
+An added benefit of having staff members come into the office for the calls, was the ability to check in and check on each other, giving managers some face time to ensure staff members were doing well and staying healthy.

 |Date Taken: